gofynd/fdk-client-golang/documentation/PLATFORM.md

 | body |  SmsTemplateReq | "Request body"

-Update sms template by id
+SMS templates are predefined message formats linked to various events for delivering messages to users.
+Use this API to update an sms template by ID.

 *Success Response:*

-Success
+Refer `SmsTemplate` schema for more details.

-Schema: `SmsTemplateRes`
+Schema: `SmsTemplate`

 *Examples:*